Information Design and Full Implementation in Nonatomic Games: Potential Games and Full Implementation

+The next proposition shows that for every potential game with a (strictly) concave potential, the \ac{BWE} payoff profile (outcome) of the game extended by an information structure is unique.

 \begin{proposition} Consider a basic game $\game$.
-If the potential is convex for each state, then for every information structure $\infostr$, all \ac{BWE} of $(\game,\infostr)$ have the same cost profile.
-If the potential is strictly convex for each state, then for every information structure $\infostr$ there exists a unique \ac{BWE} outcome of $(\game,\infostr)$. \end{proposition}
+If the potential is concave for each state, then for every information structure $\infostr$, all \ac{BWE} of $(\game,\infostr)$ have the same payoff profile.
+If the potential is strictly concave for each state, then for every information structure $\infostr$ there exists a unique \ac{BWE} outcome of $(\game,\infostr)$. \end{proposition}

-To prove \cref{pr:unique-BWE}, we first show that a \ac{BWE} of $(\game,\infostr)$ is equivalent to a \acl{WE} of an auxiliary game with complete information and multiple populations which is also a potential game.
-If the basic game has a convex potential in each state, then the potential of the auxiliary game is also convex.
-Uniqueness of \acl{WE} costs of the auxiliary game follows from \citet[Proposition 4]{KoeScaTom:MORfrth}.
-As a consequence, we get uniqueness of \ac{BWE} cost profiles for $(\game, \infostr)$.
-If the basic game has a strictly convex potential in each state, then the potential of the auxiliary game is a strictly convex function of the interim total flow profiles $(\flowprof(\typeprof))_{\typeprof}$.
-Uniqueness of the equilibrium interim total flow profile follows then from the fact that the \acl{WE} of the auxiliary multi-population game with complete information are the minimizers of the potential \citep[see][Proposition~3.1]{San:JET2001}.
+To prove \cref{pr:unique-BWE}, we first show that a \ac{BWE} of $(\game,\infostr)$ is equivalent to a \acl{WE} of an auxiliary game with complete information and multiple populations, which is also a potential game.
+If the basic game has a concave potential in each state, then the potential of the auxiliary game is also concave.
+Uniqueness of \acl{WE} payoffs in the auxiliary game follows from \citet[Proposition 4]{KoeScaTom:MOR2025}.
+As a consequence, we get uniqueness of \ac{BWE} payoff profiles for $(\game, \infostr)$.
+If the basic game has a strictly concave potential in each state, then the potential of the auxiliary game is a strictly concave function of the interim total flow profiles $(\flowprof(\typeprof))_{\typeprof}$.
+Uniqueness of the equilibrium interim total flow profile follows from the fact that the \acl{WE} of the auxiliary multi-population game with complete information are the maximizers of the potential \citep[see][proposition~3.1]{San:JET2001}.